Jocelyn Rae: 2014–2017

 In February 2014, Rae received her first call up to the British Fed Cup Team, following Laura Robson's withdrawal due to injury.

 In July, Rae reached her first WTA Tour doubles final at the Swedish Open, partnering Anna Smith.

 In April 2015, Rae won a $50k tournament in Croissy-Beaubourg, France, partnering Anna Smith.
 In June 2015, she lost the WTA doubles final of the Nottingham Open.

 Jocelyn Rae announced her retirement from professional tour in December 2017.

+Post-retirement life

+After returning, Rae worked as an academy coach at the National Tennis Academy.